-Physical or mental disability is defined as any impairment that substantially limits one or more of a person's major life activities.
+Physical or mental disability is defined as any impairment that substantially limits one or more of a person's major life activities, a record of such an impairment, or a condition regarded as such an impairment MT Code Sec.
+49-2-101(19).
 Determining whether a particular disease is considered a disability is decided on a case-by-case basis.

 Like the federal Americans with Disabilities Act (ADA), Montana law prevents an employer from making a decision regarding hiring, promotion, job duties, compensation, or any other condition of employment on the basis of knowledge or suspicion that an individual has a disability.
 Furthermore, employers must offer reasonable accommodations to allow protected individuals to continue working as long as they can perform the essential functions of their jobs.